the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `private relayers` - "flashbots protect; no one sees transaction and can't front run it" per 32:50 of [Dan Robinson AMA](https://www.youtube.com/watch?v=Lz7g0ny99jk) (e.g., Flashbots, Bloxroute, Ethermine, Eden)

-`Proxies` - [abstract contract](https://docs.openzeppelin.com/contracts/4.x/api/proxy) implementing the core delegation functionality
+`Proxies` - [abstract contract](https://docs.openzeppelin.com/contracts/4.x/api/proxy) implementing the core delegation functionality (upgrading a smart contract with a new one via delegatecall)

 `pure` - static, does not effect or modify state, more computational [free function]